Interactive Guide to Python

 bst.insert(value)

-# Results in balanced tree:
+# Results in balanced tree with O(log n) performance!

 Question 1: BST Property